Help Center / Themes / Hello Theme / Edit the Hello Theme settings

 Tip

-Disable the theme’s cross-site header & footer by switching this setting off if you want to create your own custom header & footer using the Elementor Pro Theme Builder.
+Disable the theme’s header & footer by switching this setting off if you want to create your own custom header & footer using the Elementor Pro Theme Builder.

 Disable page title